July 26th 2018

 The group’s Facebook page says its aim is “…to continue to memorialize and question discrimination against the disabled and the eugenic ideas behind it.”
 The group is also interested in highlighting the rights of disabled people in general, as issues such as forced sterilization are being talked about as civil cases against the government for compensation are filed.

-Since many prefectures in the Kansai area of Japan, including Hyogo prefecture, had a policy allowing physicians working at publicly owned hospital to destroy medical records after a certain time; the exact number of those that may have been forcibly sterilized is unknown.
+Since many prefectures in the Kansai area of Japan, including Hyogo prefecture, had a policy allowing physicians working at publicly owned hospitals to destroy medical records after a certain time; the exact number of those that may have been forcibly sterilized is unknown.

 The group marched through the Kobe Motomachi shopping street, often chanting phrases such as ‘disabled people are not unhappy’.
 This was possibly a reference to the Sagamihara killings; as the accused, Satoshi Uematsu asserted that ‘disabled people can only cause misery.’